 If you transfer a lump sum to a KiwiSaver scheme you may have income tax and student loan repayment obligations.
 You can request a withdrawal of funds from your KiwiSaver account to pay these obligations.
 Your KiwiSaver provider will deal with your application.

-For more information about foreign superannuation withdrawals or transfers see our guide Overseas pensions and annuity schemes (IR257) or go to www.ird.govt.nz (search keywords: foreign superannuation).
+For more information about foreign superannuation withdrawals or transfers see our guide Overseas pensions and annuity schemes - IR257 or go to ird.govt.nz/foreign-super

 Foreign investment fund (FIF) income